creator7/ghostbusters/README.md

 * Linux operating system (it can also run on any platform with C compiler).
 * install gcc compiler

-The code is compiler already.
+The code is compiled already.
 You can run the application by running ghostbusters.o file.
+If you want to recompile it go ahead.